-Based on the results of Site I and Site II Phase Investigations, and recent investigation of the site by Harken's personnel, Harken Marketing Company of California proposed to:
+E-Z Serve Petroleum Marketing Company proposes to:

-- 1) Contract with a licensed geologist/contractor, licensed in the State of California, to perform the scopes of work outlined in the proposed work plan.
-The contractor will: - Provide Alameda County with a Site Safety Plan for the project - Properly close and abandon MW-2, MW-5, and MW-6 (Well location see Attachment I) - Reconstruct MW-1, MW-3 and MW-4, if possible (Well location see Attachment I) - Apply for all permits to abandon and install wells - Install three (3) new wells in the area where MW-2 and MW-6 originally located or install six (6) new wells depending on the possible reconstruction of MW-1, MW-3 and MW-4 at the site as located on the attached map - Purge and sample all wells - Complete a report of findings for Harken's record and copies to Alameda County and the Regional Water Quality Control Board.
+Contract with a licensed geologist/contractor, licensed in the State of California, to perform the scopes of work outlined in the proposed work plan.
+The contractor will:

+- Provide Alameda County with a Site Safety Plan for the project - Apply for all permits to install wells - Construct four ground water monitoring wells using thread-joint, 4-inch indise diameter, Schedule 40 polyvinyl chloride (PVC) casing in the borehole. - Purge and sample all wells

+• Complete a report of findings for E-Z Serve's record and copies to Alameda County and the Regional Water Quality Control Board.